a1256844492/I-View-U/README.md

-I-View-U project aims to improve the quality and reproduciblity of scientific literature review by providing a systematic and standardized workflow.
+## **I-View-U project aims to improve the quality and reproduciblity of scientific literature review by providing a systematic and standardized workflow.**

-This workflow contains three stages: (1)Depict the background structure for the research question;
+This workflow contains three stages: (1)Depict the Background Structure for the Research Question(DB);
-(2)General background investigation;
+(2)General Background Investigation(GB);
-(3)Academic background investigation
+(3)Academic Background Investigation(AB).
+Each of the stage involve its own workflow.

-The first stage involves following procedures:
+DB workflow:
 ![alt text](image-1.png)
-The second stage involves following procedures:
+GB workflow:
 ![alt text](image-2.png)
-The third stage involves following  procedures:
+AB workflow:
 ![alt text](image-3.png)

-For more details of the I-View-U workflow, please refer to the introductory videos: https://bit.ly/3XUtT8B (English version); http://bit.ly/4i7moDC (Chinese version)
+For more details of the I-View-U workflow, please refer to the introductory video: https://bit.ly/3XUtT8B (English version); http://bit.ly/4i7moDC (Chinese version)

 Examples are also available in the examples folder.
 (Currently there is only one example available.)